 Bookstore authorizations may only be used during a specific period of time each semester, generally through the Add/Drop period.
 Students are encouraged to monitor their e-mail account in myWings for notifications related to bookstore authorization dates and amounts.

-Federal regulations require students to demonstrate Satisfactory Academic Progress toward the completion of a degree within a specified time frame.
+Federal regulations require students to demonstrate Satisfactory Academic Progress (SAP) toward the completion of a degree within a specified time frame.
 Students receiving any assistance under the Title IV Programs must comply with these conditions to remain eligible.
-Satisfactory Academic Progress (SAP) will be evaluated at the end of each semester/payment period to determine eligibility.
+Financial Aid Satisfactory Academic Progress (SAP) will be evaluated at the end of each semester/payment period to determine continued eligibility.
 This evaluation is designed to measure the student’s ability to: maintain a satisfactory grade point average, successfully complete a required ratio of attempted credit hours, and receive a degree in a timely manner.
-To view the University's official Satisfactory Academic Progress policy, click here.
+To view the University's official SAP policy, click here.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000